sourcegraph/sourcegraph-public-snapshot/migrations/README.md

 ### Reverting a migration

-If a PR which contains a DB migration was reverted, it may still have been applied to Sourcegraph.com, k8s.sgdev.org, etc. due to their rollout schedules.
+If a reverted PR contains a DB migration, it may still have been applied to Sourcegraph.com, k8s.sgdev.org, etc. due to their rollout schedules.
 In some cases, it may also have been part of a Sourcegraph release.
 To fix this, you should create a PR to revert the migrations of that commit.
 The `sg migration revert <commit>` command automates all the necessary changes the migration definitions.